 RSO | “Real Science Odyssey,” published by Pandia Press |

-RTR | “Rome to Reformation,” published by My Father’s World. |
+RTR | “Rome to Reformation,” published by My Father’s World |

-(2) “Stanford Achievement Test,” an achievement test used in primary and secondary grades to evaluate student progress, published by Harcourt Assessment |
+SAT | (1) “Scholastic Aptitude Test,” a test used for college entrance published by Educational Testing Service (2) “Stanford Achievement Test,” an achievement test used in primary and secondary grades to evaluate student progress, published by Harcourt Assessment |

 Saxon | “Saxon Publishers“, a secular math, science, and phonics curriculum publisher |

-SE | “Simply English,” written by Laurie Hicks, published by Shoe Lace Books.
-Appears to have been replaced by “Simply Language Arts.” |
+SE | “Simply English,” written by Laurie Hicks, published by Shoelace Books [Not Secure]; ppears to have been replaced by “Simply Language Arts English.” |

 SG | “Simply Grammar,” written by Karen Andreola, published by Charlotte Mason Research and Supply |